codio-c5/C5-Development/.guides/content/1-10-Meetup--Shift-Ciphers-and-Attack-Scenarios--61e4.md

 ## Cryptanalysts: How would you crack it?

-*Divide into four groups.
+*Divide into groups.
 Each group is assigned one of the scenarios below.
 As a group discuss what approach you would take to solve your scenario.*

 **1. Ciphertext only attacks:** What do you do to break the cipher if all you have is the ciphertext: `GJFZYNKZQ IFD?`